 Hypertension: 6 More Reasons to Keep it Under Control

 Did you know hypertension (high blood pressure) may cause kidney failure and erectile dysfunction?
-In this article, SingHealth Polyclinics shares the other ways high blood pressure could affect you.
+In this article, SingHealth Polyclinics (SHP) shares the other ways high blood pressure could affect you.

 poses many dangers to your body if you don't keep your blood pressure under control.

 Why you should keep your blood pressure under control